lereldarion/avatar-portal-system/README.md

 ### TODO

-Discard Lag Bug :
+Lag Bugs :
+- Portal surface lag discards
     - Conditions : VR, camera in world, object in world in front of portal background
     - Waving hand in this condition : incoherent border of objects that "lag" and show through the world.
     - Grabpass from last frame ?
 Stereo Offsets lagging ?
 Only in VR SPS-I
+- Debug config mesh probe position is lagging.
+Should not be...
+    - Happens both in VR and desktop.
+    - Camera pos are tracked without lag.
+    - Disabling seal interface grabpass = still lagging
+- Forcing reset buffer on cameras does not change anything for any
+- Add timestamps checks for grabpass and camera loop : matches the same frame.
+Dammit.

 Normal TODOs
 - locally fix head state to camera state as desync is annoying